The Reflecting Skin: Plot

-Eight-year-old Seth Dove lives in an isolated American prairie community in the 1950s.
+Eight-year-old Seth Dove lives in an isolated Idaho prairie community in the 1950s.
 The film opens with Seth and his friends, Eben and Kim, playing with a frog Seth has found in the fields.
 The boys inflate the frog by inserting a reed up its anus and leave it by the side of the road.
 When a local English widow, Dolphin Blue, stops to inspect it, Seth shoots the inflated frog with a slingshot, causing it to explode over Dolphin.

 Seth retreats back to the small gas station where he lives with his overworked, harsh, longing mother Ruth and shy, closeted, detached father Luke.
 Seth's older brother, Cameron, is away on military service in the Pacific (Ruth refers to them as "the pretty islands").
 Seth serves gas to a mysterious group of young men driving a black Cadillac, who promise to see him again soon and drive off.

 Seth is sent to Dolphin's house to apologise for the frog prank.
 Dolphin is haunted by the memory of her dead husband, who hanged himself for unknown reasons a week after their wedding.
-Surrounded by artifacts from her husband's family's whaling past, Seth takes some of her self-pitying remarks (she claims to be "two hundred years old") literally.
+Surrounded by artefacts from her husband's family's whaling past, Seth takes some of her self-pitying remarks (she claims to be "two hundred years old") literally.
 After having just learned about vampires from his father, Seth begins to believe that Dolphin must be a vampire.

 After Eben goes missing, Seth and Kim go to Dolphin's house to investigate, because Seth believes she is responsible for Eben's disappearance.
 They go up to Dolphin's bedroom and demolish her belongings.
 They later hear Dolphin downstairs.
 The boys proceed to spy on her as she sits on a chair, moaning and touching herself.
 After getting caught, the boys scream and run outside.
 Seth sees the same black Cadillac from before, after which he runs home and later finds Eben's dead body floating in the water cistern.
-The local authorities believe that Seth's father, Luke, is responsible, because of a homosexual indiscretion years previously; believing himself to be doomed, Luke douses himself with gasoline and incinerates himself.
+The local authorities believe that Seth's father, Luke, is responsible due to Luke's previous sexual encounter with a teenaged boy; believing himself to be doomed, Luke douses himself with gasoline and incinerates himself.